 Identifying Animals Based on their Noises

-Hearing an unidentifiable noise in your Kaw Valley/Lawrence area home is unsettling, to say the least.
-Animals like bats, mice, raccoons, and squirrels may already be comfortable in your home and their noises might be the only indication you ever know they're there.
-Take a listen to our audio clips of common wildlife in the Kaw Valley area to learn more about how you can identify the creatures by the noises they produce.
+Hearing an unidentifiable noise in your Kaw Valley/Lawrence area home can be very unsettling, especially when it's animals like bats, mice, raccoons, and squirrels, who may already be comfortable in your home.
+In addition, sometimes these noises are your only indication they are present.
+Take a listen to our audio clips of common wildlife in the Kaw Valley/Lawrence area to learn more about how you can identify the creatures by the noises they produce.

-- Bats make a vocal squeaking noise and a slight scratching noise when they are in attics.
+Bats make a vocal squeaking noise and a slight scratching noise when they are in attics.
 You may hear their wings flapping or the sound of them flying into your walls.
 Because bats are nocturnal, any noises you hear from bats will happen at night.

-- Raccoons make a chittering noise, almost like a monkey call.
+Raccoons make a chittering noise, almost like a monkey call.
 They create a louder thumping noise in attics due to their larger size.
 Raccoons can be up to 40 pounds and they are nocturnal.
 If you hear loud thumping at night, the noise is likely coming from a raccoon.

-- Skunks usually click their teeth, squeal, or hiss, in a high-pitched manner.
+Skunks usually click their teeth, squeal, or hiss, in a high-pitched manner.
 Skunks in your home also make tapping and scratching noises with their long claws.
 Skunks are usually nocturnal, and will likely be under your deck or in your crawlspace.